By Trenna Ahlstrom

 “Kids are attracted to music because it looks fun, and they connect to musicians on an interpersonal level much more quickly than they do with people through other communication,” said Clint.
 “Humans, in general, are hard-wired to want to connect with others through music, and get immense pleasure whenever it happens.”

-At DRG, teachers use this natural attraction to help a student go deeper with the learning process.
+At Discovery Ranch for Girls, teachers use this natural attraction to help a student go deeper with the learning process.
 Teachers find a balance between teaching music theory and encouraging students to connect with other people through music.

 “Once a student sees this connection they will often become internally motivated to learn theory and practice technique, and then look out!
 Once a student learns to value individual practice and learning the only limit to their ability will be their own passion and creativity,” said Clint.